ludflu/sgfr-ender/README.md

 Note - this tool relies on the [Data.SGF](https://hackage.haskell.org/package/sgf) package for parsing SGF files.
 Unfortunately, this package needs to be updated, so I [forked it](https://github.com/ludflu/sgf) and applied a fix.
+If you're trying to build this package, you'll first need to manually install Data.SGF from my fork, at least until a PR is merged.

 `
 cabal build